Are LinkedIn Video Downloaders Safe to Use?

 2. Privacy & Data Misuse

-A major safety warning is when a tool:
+One major warning sign is when a tool:

 • Asks for LinkedIn login credentials